yisheng90/react-loading/README.md

 **`circle?: boolean`**

 Defaults to false.
 It is used to set shape of the skleton.

 **`color?: string`**

 It is used to set the color of the skleton.
 You can set it using `hex`, `rgb` or `rgba`.

 **`translucent?: boolean`**

 Defaults to false.
 It is used to set the opacity of the skleton.

+**`radius?: number`**

+Defaults to 4px.
+It is used to determine the border radius of the rows.
+The unit is in `px`.

+_notes: This option will be ignored if `circle` is set as true_

 ### Examples